Generic selectors

 A hotbed of footballing culture

-Diego was then, and still is revered today as a hero, an idol and more.
-He may have passed away in 2020 but the legend lives on in the psyche of the Argentine nation, just as he does in Napoli, Italy.
+Maradona was then, and still is today, revered as a hero, an idol, and more.
+He may have passed away in 2020, but the legend lives on in the psyche of the Argentine nation, just as he does in Napoli, Italy.
 Maradona and Messi.
 Icons, idolised and immortal.

-Underpinning the national love of the game and a strong international team is a fervent sense of patriotism and a deep-rooted football culture.
-Those elements give strength to the Argentinian domestic game which boasts a very competitive top league and several well-supported clubs of stature and prominence.
+A fervent sense of patriotism and a deep-rooted football culture underpin the national love of the game and a strong international team.
+Those elements lend strength to the Argentine domestic game, which boasts a highly competitive top league and several well-supported clubs of stature and prominence.

 Lionel Messi celebrates Argentina winning the 2022 World Cup in Qatar in December 2022